h2020-endeavour/iSDX/pctrl/README.md

-Status          	Satus of the HTTP response. (see Status/Error Codes) Content-Type 		The MIME type of this content. (e.g. application/json) Content-Location	An alternate location for the returned data. (e.g. /bh/inbound) Location         	Used in redirection. (e.g. in case of wrong request, response correct url)
+Status          	Satus of the HTTP response. (see Status/Error Codes) Content-Type 		The MIME type of this content. (e.g. application/json) Content-Location	An alternate location for the returned data. (e.g. /bh/inbound) Location         	Used in redirection. (e.g. in case of a wrong request, provides the correct url)
 ```